Zekarim/mse-advDaBa-2022/README.md

 In a while loop, push one item at a time creating the Article node, Author node and their relationship AUTHORED.

-When everything is created, another while loop tries to create the CITES relationship between articles.
+When everything is created, another while loop create the CITES relationship between articles.

 ## Parameter values